 The process of the presentation of a token is triggered when the application on the User's side contacts a Verifier to request access to a resource (Figure 3.2 - step 1).
 Having received the request, the Verifier responds with one or more Presentation Policies.
 A Presentation Policy defines what data a user has to reveal to the Verifier in order to gain access to the requested resource.
 That is, it defines e.g. which credentials from which trusted Issuers are required, which attributes from those credentials have to be revealed, or which conditions the attributes have to fulfil.
-If there are several alternatives of applicable policies the server responds with a set of presentation policy.
-A detailed specification of a presentation policy is given in Chapter 4.
-Upon receiving the policy, the application of the User's side invokes the ABCE layer by calling the createPresentationToken() method with the received presentation policy (Figure 3.2 - step 2.b).
+If there are several alternatives of applicable policies the server responds with a set of presentation policy (Figure 3.2 - step 2.a), the application of the User's side invokes the ABCE layer by calling the createPresentation Token () method with the received presentation policy (Figure 3.2 - step 2.b).

-Figure 3.2 - Presentation of a Token
+Figure 3.2 - Presentation of a Token (Application Level)